Top 10 Cambodian Street Food: A Culinary Adventure

 4. Mix lime juice, black pepper, and salt for dipping sauce.

-5. Serve beef over rice with tomato, cucumber, lettuce, egg, and sauce.
+5. Serve beef over rice with tomato, cucumber, lettuce, egg, and dipping sauce.
 Optional: Add pineapple chunks for a tropical twist.

 Nom Banh Chok: Khmer Noodles

-Nom Banh Chok is a refreshing rice noodle dish with fish-based green curry, garnished with fresh herbs and vegetables.
+Nom Banh Chok is a refreshing rice noodle dish with a fish-based green curry, garnished with fresh herbs and vegetables.

 Recipe